nrs-org/novelslop/content/vol_01/chap_04.typ

   spent their last year of high school studying hard for university entrance exams, the former was probably the case.

-  As the girl blazed through the running tracks as if she was a professional athlete, Mona was notably impressed.
-Though to be fair, it did not take much to impress this unathletic girl like Mona.
+  The girl blazed through the running tracks as if she was a professional athlete.
+Mona was notably impressed.
+Though, to be fair, it did not take much to impress this unathletic girl like Mona.
 The girl maintained a perfect form, even though it looked like she had been running for a long while.

-  But what Mona noticed left her speechless.
+  However, when the girl ran past the closest spot to the stand, Mona noticed something.

   _"Was she… crying?"_